 So, we have put together some tips in the guide below that you might find useful to help to improve your child's reading skills at home, in line with our approach in school.
 We hope this helps!

-Please see below the image for our Phonics vision statement, our long term plan and our progression of skills document.
+Please see below the image for our Phonics vision statement (including our Intent, Implementation and Impact), our long term plan and our progression of skills document.